 The Company has a long-standing commitment to strong corporate governance practices.
 The practices provide an important framework within which our Board of Directors and Management can pursue the strategic objectives of the Company and ensure long-term vitality for the benefit of our shareholders.
 The cornerstone of our practices is an independent and qualified board of directors.
 All directors are elected annually by the shareholders, and the membership of all board committees are composed entirely of independent directors.
-The Company's Code of Conduct, which is posted on its website, www.thepeoples.com, applies to all directors, officers and employees.
+The Company has a Code of Conduct and a Whistleblower Policy, both of which are posted on its website, www.thepeoples.com.
+The Company's Code of Conduct applies to all directors, officers and employees.